icbi-lab/immune_deconvolution_benchmark/README.md

 ### CIBERSORT
 Due to licensing restrictions, CIBERSORT could not be included in this repo.
-You have to got to the [CIBERSORT website](https://cibersort.stanford.edu), obtain a license and download the source code.
+You have to go to the [CIBERSORT website](https://cibersort.stanford.edu), obtain a license and download the source code.

 Place the files `CIBERSORT.R` and `LM22.txt` in the